dhansel/ArduinoFDC/README.md

 ## XModem

-Both ArduiDOS and the low-level monitor can transmit and receive data via the XModem protocol.
+Both ArduDOS and the low-level monitor can transmit and receive data via the XModem protocol.
 If you want to use this functionality, first un-comment the `#define USE_XMODEM` setting at the top of file ArduinoFDC.ino and re-upload the sketch.